gediz/mpv-wiki/ALSA:-Surround-Sound-and-Upmixing.md

 **For this to work, you need the `upmix` plugin for ALSA, which distributions typically include in an `alsa-plugins` or `libasound2-plugins` package (you should have this installed anyway since otherwise the default ALSA resampler will sound terrible).** Remember to install the 32-bit version too if you are running 32-bit applications on a 64-bit system!

+Also, the configuration below will not work with sound cards that the kernel exposes as several stereo subdevices instead of one true multichannel card.
+This restriction applies e.g. to everything based on the EMU10K1 chip.

 You can use this default device in your `~/.asoundrc` or the system-wide `/etc/asound.conf`:

 ```